LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

 {\bf Keywords.} Convexity, discrete geometry, projective planes, pseudoline arrangements, chirotopes.

 Abbreviated versions in Abstracts of the 12th European Workshop Comput.
-Geom. pages 211--214, 2006, Delphes, and a poster version was presented at the Workshop on Geometric and Topological Combinatorics (satellite conference of ICM 2006), September 2006, Alcala de Henares, Spain, and in Proc.
+Geom. pages 211--214, March 2006, Delphes, Greece, in the poster session of the Workshop on Geometric and Topological Combinatorics (satellite conference of ICM 2006), September 2006, Alcala de Henares, Spain, and in Proc.
 25th Annu.
 ACM Sympos.
 Comput.
 Geom.
 (SCG09), pages 314--323, June 2009, Aahrus, Denmark.

 \phantom{sautdepage}